 Togo’s Muslims have effective means of spreading the message of Islam, including an Islamic broadcasting station, which beams its programs round the clock.
 The Jabal Noor Valley Islamic Broadcasting Station is on the FM wavelength.
 There is also a television station, while every Saturday the state television station allocates 30 minutes for Islamic programs.
 But there is no Muslim newspaper or magazine in the country.

-Togo, which has joined the Organization of Islamic Cooperation (OIC), is the smallest West African country, with an area of 65,600 sq km and a population of over five million.
+the Organization of Islamic Cooperation (OIC), is the smallest West African country, with an area of 65,600 sq km and a population of over five million.
 Lome is the capital and the largest city.
 French Togoland became Togo in 1960.
 Gen. Gnassingbe Eyadema, installed as military ruler in 1967, continued to rule well into the 21st century through his Rally of the Togolese People (RPT) party.
 Upon his death in 2005, he was succeeded by his son Faure Gnassingbe.

 The name Togo, which means “beside the waters” in the Ewe language (one of the national languages of Togo) refers to the Atlantic coastal region.
 The country is generally less than 100 km wide and is about 550 km long.
 Togo was a French colony until independence in 1960.
 Since 1991, the nation has suffered much political turmoil, which degenerated into intense armed conflict, especially in the central and southern regions, although there has been greater stability in recent years.
 The economy is heavily dependent on both commercial and subsistence agriculture, which provides employment for more than 60 percent of the labor force.
 Cocoa, coffee and cotton together generate about 30 percent of export earnings.